StackStorm/st2/instructables/configuring_rbac.rst

 StackStorm enterprise edition brings support for Role Based Access Control(RBAC).
 RBAC allows a StackStorm administrator control over what functions are accessible to a user within StackStorm.

-Possible scenarios :
+**Possible scenarios :**

-- A user owns a pack i.e is able to view, create, delete, modify and where applicable execute various resources like actions, rules, sensors.
+1. A user owns a pack i.e is able to view, create, delete, modify and where applicable execute various resources like actions, rules, sensors.
-- A user can create rules, execute actions and view a handful of actions.
+2. A user can create rules, execute actions and view a handful of actions.
-- A user capable of viewing actions in a pack but cannot execute any action.
+3. A user capable of viewing actions in a pack but cannot execute any action.

-This guide provides a walk-through on how to configure a user as a pack owner.
+This guide provides a walk-through of scenario 1 i.e configuring a user as a pack owner.
 The steps to be followed are by an Administrator of StackStorm on a box that is running StackStorm.

 User creation